 Tonight, I decided to brave it alone and took myself to the theatre (sorry, to the cinema) to see Brave.
 And why not?
-Friday nights are great nights for going to the cinema, and what better date is there than myself?
+Friday nights are great nights for going to the cinema, and what better date is there than me?

 The Me Bit: